Storm Info & Updates for Ocean Lakes

 | Official Facebook Page | Chief Meteorologist Ed | Chief Meteorologist Frank | Chief Meteorologist Jamie | Ventusky Weather Map | WJHG Radar | BoatUS Maps | Wunderground near OLFC | Hurricane SC | OLFC Web Cams (if powered) | Hurricane Terms

 Always use caution before and after the storm.
-It’s chilly water (for us locals, lol) if you do venture into the water be careful, watch children closely near the water, and be aware of ocean currents.
-Beach Lifeguards are not on duty this time of year.
+Ocean currents can be stronger, if you do venture into the water be careful, watch children closely near the water, and be aware of ocean currents.

 In season, our Beach Lifeguards are provided by Lack’s Beach Service and can be found on the beach from March until October.
 Especially during peak season, Memorial Day to Labor Day.
 NOTE: Our beach is in Horry County’s jurisdiction, not under Myrtle Beach’s jurisdiction.
 Umbrellas are the ONLY shading device permitted year-round (in addition to an infant structure no bigger than 3×3).